Case Index

 University of Michigan Tenure Review: External Letters of Recommendation – Myria Petrou (2018)

-External letters of recommendation obtained during Dr. Petrou’s tenure review process, reflecting independent evaluations of her academic and clinical work.
+External letters of recommendation obtained during Dr. Myria Petrou’s tenure review process, reflecting independent evaluations of her academic, clinical, and research work.

 Dr. Myria Petrou Resignation Letter – September 24, 2018